The Design Practice of David McGillivray

 I work hands-on with projects, and only work with one client at a time, so that means I tend to look for larger, well-defined scopes that run for somewhere between 2—8 weeks.
 I’m a generalist by design, well versed in taking a founding team’s vision and helping turn that into a living breathing entity, from identity through to digital experience.

 I work on a flat fee basis for projects, so I’ll quote you a single project price instead of an hourly rate.
-Most of the works showcased on this site took around 3—8 weeks to complete, and cost somewhere in the region of ~$35k—$100k.
+Most of the works showcased on this site took around 4—8 weeks to complete, and varies in cost.
 The scope of work, complexity of the problem, and a host of other influences are factored into my pricing, meaning every project is different.